 - Online consumer behaviour and marketing in the online sphere, this course is perfect for aspiring digital marketers

-- By the end of the course, you should be well equipped with all the techniques and perspective to succeed as a marketer in the modern age
+- By the end of the course, you should feel well equipped with all the techniques and perspective to succeed as a marketer in the modern age

 - Digital Marketing for Managers